 There are few other symptoms than the spots themselves.
 However, diseased plants frequently have other problems that cause weaknesses, which then allow the fungal disease to develop.
 It is worthwhile carefully checking any plant with leaf spot.

-General tips: Immediately remove and destroy all infected leaves and plant parts.
-Pick up any fallen foliage and destroy.
+Immediately remove and destroy all infected leaves and plant parts.
+Pick up any fallen foliage and destroy them too.
 To reduce the chances of re-infection for the following season, prune shrubs back hard.

-Spray with suitable fungicides: For roses and other ornamental plants, products with one of the following active ingredients will enable control although directions should be checked to ensure suitability for specific plants: RoseClear Ultra and RoseClear Ultra Gun! (contain triticonazole and acetamiprid), FungusClear Ultra (contains triticonazole) or FungusClear 2 Gun! (contains myclobutanil).
+For roses and other ornamental plants, products with one of the following active ingredients will enable control, although directions should be checked to ensure suitability for specific plants: triticonazole, myclobutanil.
 Continue spraying at fortnightly intervals throughout the season.